-This section shows how to make low carb French toast, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make low carb French toast, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Melt butter.
 Microwave the butter in a shallow glass dish — this one is the perfect size.

 - Mix dry ingredients.
 In a small bowl, mix together the dry ingredients for the bread: almond flour, psyllium husk powder, baking powder, and sea salt.

 - Combine bread batter.
 Add the flour mixture to the melted butter, then whisk in the egg and stir everything together until smooth.
 Level the top with the back of a spoon.